When We Lost Our Heads: Plot

 Meanwhile, no longer interested in Phillip, Marie tries to call of their engagement and is raped by him.
 The rape makes her realize that her beloved, recently deceased father, was repeatedly raping the maids.
 Marie decides to now focus on running her sugar empire as ruthlessly as she can in order to accumulate more power and money.

 Sadie eventually finishes her novel Justine and Juliette which, through George's help, becomes a wild success.
 Flattered by the book, which Marie knows is based on her, Marie retrieves Sadie and promises to always protect her and her writing.
-While removing Sadie from the squalid mile they encounter Mary Robespierre, Marie's working class doppleganger who loathes Marie.
+While removing Sadie from the squalid mile they encounter Mary Robespierre, Marie's working class doppelgänger who loathes Marie.
 Sadie warns her that Mary is a threat.

-Heartbroken that Sadie has abandoned her George writes and publishes a pamphlet against Marie and her factory.
-Mary harnesses the revolutionary energy and tries to incite the working-class women to riot against Marie though George suspects her motives are not to uplift the masses but simply to take what Marie has.
+Heartbroken that Sadie has abandoned her, George writes and publishes a pamphlet against Marie and her factory.
+Mary harnesses the revolutionary energy and tries to incite the working-class women to riot against Marie though George suspects her motives are not to uplift the masses, but simply to take what Marie has.

 While going through her father's papers in an attempt to buy off Mary, Marie discovers that she and Mary are twins, the children of a brief affair between their father and Agatha.
 Marie was a child adopted to replace the biological child who was born to her father and his wife who died at four months.
 Marie burns the evidence of her parentage and attempts to murder Mary.

 In return Mary poisons Marie.
 After Marie dies, Mary is quickly discovered to be the murderess and brought to trial.
 Sadie confesses that both she and Marie murdered Agatha as children though rather than being hanged she is institutionalized.
 George is revealed to be the biological child of Marie's parents who goes on to become a journalist who fights for working-class women.